microsoft/azure-software-radio/pages/devvm.md

 If you have any feedback simply log an issue on this github repo or get in touch with the team via email at azuresoftwareradio@microsoft.com

-## Signing up for the Private Preview of the Azure software radio development VM
+## Signing up for the Private Preview of the Azure software radio developer VM

-Currently the Azure software radio development VM is in Private Preview and it requires for our team to authorize you to deploy the service.
+Currently the Azure software radio developer VM is in Private Preview and it requires for our team to authorize you to deploy the service.

-To sign up for the Development VM click [Here](https://forms.office.com/r/sbZqBUVUE0)
+To sign up for the Developer VM click [Here](https://forms.office.com/r/sbZqBUVUE0)

 Fill in the required details and our team will ensure you get authorized within 24 hours for the service.

-Follow the deployment instructions to validate access to the development vm and begin deployment
+Follow the deployment instructions to validate access to the developer vm and begin deployment

-## Validating Access to the Development VM
+## Validating Access to the Developer VM

 1. Open your browser and navigate to [AzurePortal](https://portal.azure.com) and sign-in
 2. In the search bar type "MarketPlace" and Click MarketPlace